Sprague Pond Trail

 - Bikes, horses, and motorized vehicles are prohibited on Sprague Pond Trail

-- Pets are permitted on the Phippsburg Land Trust lands (southern and eastern end of the trail);
+- Pets are permitted on the Phippsburg Land Trust lands (southern and eastern end of the trail, accessed from ME-209);

 they are not allowed however on The Nature Conservancy trails.